gutsy-robot/rviz_embedder_tutorial/README.md

-P.S: You won't be able to dircetly run this example on your machine, beacuse some of the specific resources that have been used are not included here.
+P.S: You won't be able to directly run this example on your machine, beacuse some of the specific static resources that have been used are not included here.
 But I hope this example was helpful.